netscaler/netscaler-helm-charts/examples/citrix-adc-in-istio/README.md

 ## D.1) Deploy Bookinfo application

 Bookinfo application can either be deployed using helm chart or deployment yaml files.
-If you want to deploy bookinfo along with Citrix ADC CPX as sidecar proxies, then make sure that [Citrix ADC Sidecar Injector](../../citrix-cpx-istio-sidecar-injector/README.md) is deployed, and the namespace is labeled with `cpx-injection=enabled`.
+If you want to deploy bookinfo along with NetScaler CPX as sidecar proxies, then make sure that [NetScaler Sidecar Injector](../../citrix-cpx-istio-sidecar-injector/README.md) is deployed, and the namespace is labeled with `cpx-injection=enabled`.

 ## Enable Namespace for Sidecar Injection